 A couple of years ago, I stumbled off the subway in Upper Manhattan, exhausted after a long and stressful day at work, dreaming about the warmth of my bed.
-I stopped in a 7/11 on the way to my apartment to buy a bag of popcorn (treat yourself!)
+I stopped in a 7/11 on the way to my apartment to buy a bag of popcorn (treat yourself!).
 A man about three times my size stood in front of me at the register buying a pack of cigarettes and turned toward me, telling me I looked tired.
 I smiled uncomfortably and became noticeably more alert, as a young woman does when a strange man starts talking to her at night.
 He turned toward the cashier and said that he was going to get my snack too.
 I politely declined and was already pulling out my wallet, but this man wouldn’t allow me to say no. He handed the cashier a couple of extra dollars to cover my popcorn and told me that he hoped my night got better.
 He walked out of the store and I never saw him again.

-The world could use a little more kindness—especially with the year we just had.
-It’s pretty easy to get caught up in your own routine and everyday personal worries that sometimes we just don’t remember to tune into those around us.
-The man who paid for my popcorn has stuck with me and has inspired me to pay it forward to others who look like they could use a hand.
+The world could use a little more kindness.
+It’s so easy to get caught up in your own routine and everyday personal worries that sometimes we just don’t remember to tune into those around us.
+The man who paid for my popcorn has stuck with me and inspired me to pay it forward to others who look like they could use a hand.
 It feels great to be kind, so it’s a win-win!
-Maybe you need a little guidance on random acts of kindness, but these stories on kindness will definitely encourage you to pass the compassion on.
+Maybe you need a little guidance on random acts of kindness, but these stories of kindness will definitely encourage you to pass the compassion along.
 A little bit can go a long way.
 And if you’re looking for more inspiration, check out these kindness quotes, kindness memes, and acts of kindness for kids.